Jamiroquai: Legacy

-As a prominent component of the London-based funk and acid-jazz movement of the 1990s, writer Kenneth Prouty said: "few acid jazz groups have reached the level of visibility in the pop music mainstream as London-born Jamiroquai".
+Jamiroquai were a prominent component of the London-based funk and acid-jazz movement of the 1990s, with writer Kenneth Prouty saying of them: "few acid jazz groups have reached the level of visibility in the pop music mainstream as London-born Jamiroquai".
 The success of the 1996 single "Virtual Insanity" led to the climax of "1970s soul and funk that early acid jazz artists had initiated".
 The band were also credited for popularising the didgeridoo.
-Artists who mention the group as an influence include Chance the Rapper, SZA, Kamaal Williams, the Internet, Calvin Harris, Tyler, the Creator, and Dua Lipa.
-In June 2025, Kay made a guest appearance with Dua Lipa at Wembley Stadium, where they performed "Virtual Insanity".
+Artists who mention the group as an influence include Chance the Rapper, SZA, Kamaal Williams, the Internet, Calvin Harris, Tyler, the Creator, Doja Cat, and Dua Lipa.
+In June 2025, Kay made a guest appearance with Dua Lipa during the Radical Optimism Tour at Wembley Stadium, where they performed "Virtual Insanity".

-According to Johnny Sharp of BBC Music, Kay "[became] one of those artists whose music seems somehow fashion-proof, because it's never been in or out of it."
+According to Johnny Sharp of BBC Music, Kay "[became] one of those artists whose music seems somehow fashion-proof, because it's never been in or out of it".
 Ian Gittins of The Guardian said that the group "have long been shunned by music's tastemakers for a perceived naffness, and have shown their utter disregard for this critical snobbery by getting bigger and bigger".
 Sisario gave a negative review of the band's discography in The Rolling Stone Album Guide in 2004, finding much of their material to be identical.
+According to co-writer Keiko Nobumoto, "Space Cowboy" was cited as an influence for the anime Cowboy Bebop.
+Composer Shoji Meguro also cited Jamiroquai as an influence on the soundtrack of the video game Persona 5.

 Jamiroquai were the third-best-selling UK act of the 1990s, after the Spice Girls and Oasis.
 As of April 2017, they have sold more than 26 million albums worldwide.
 Despite becoming one of the most popular bands in the UK with high-charting albums, the band did not find as much success in the United States.
 The band's studio albums became less frequently released.
 Kay said in 2013: "I will only put out an album now when I am inspired to do so".

-Their song "Use the Force" was featured on the soundtrack to the 1998 movie Sliding Doors.

 Awards and nominations

 Jamiroquai have received 15 Brit Award nominations.
 In 1999, the band won an Ivor Novello Award for an Outstanding Song Collection.
-Front-man Kay was given a BMI Presidents Award "in recognition of his profound influence on songwriting within the music industry."
-Jamiroquai received a nomination for Best Pop Album at the 1998 Grammy Awards and won Best Performance by a Duo Or Group for "Virtual Insanity".
+Frontman Kay was given a BMI Presidents Award "in recognition of his profound influence on songwriting within the music industry".
+Jamiroquai received a nomination for Best Pop Album at the 1998 Grammy Awards and won Best Performance by a Duo or Group for "Virtual Insanity".
 The band were also nominated for Best Short Form Music Video for "Feels Just Like It Should" at the 2005 Grammy Awards.
-For their "Virtual Insanity" music video, Jamiroquai had ten nominations at the 1997 MTV Video Music Awards and four wins: Best Visual Effects, Best Cinematography, Best Breakthrough Video and Video of the Year.
+For their "Virtual Insanity" music video, Jamiroquai had ten nominations at the 1997 MTV Video Music Awards and four wins: Best Visual Effects, Best Cinematography, Best Breakthrough Video, and Video of the Year.